For 96 years, Character Has Always Come First

-Dr. Laura Cushman believed that a child who acts responsibly, is courteous, and demonstrates industrious behavior will achieve his or her personal academic best.
-These endeavors—industry, courtesy, responsibility, and scholarship—serve as the pillars of our curriculum, and of our school.
+Ninety-six years ago, our founder, Dr. Laura Cushman, believed that a child who demonstrates personal and joint responsibility and accountability, is courteous, empathetic and kind and demonstrates industrious behavior will achieve his or her personal academic best.
+These endeavors—industry, courtesy, responsibility, and scholarship—continue to serve as the pillars of every aspect of our program, and School life.

 The Pledge for Success: